From use case to data space, a bottom-up data space design framework leveraging Data Products (Data in Brief article)

 • Ensure harmonised discoverability capabilities so that local and regional data offers can be easily found on a European level.

-• Support a harmonised interlinking of existing data space identity schemas on a European level, which helps foster interoperability across different data spaces.
+• Support a harmonised interlinking of existing data space identity schemas (standard ways to identify participants of a data space) on a European level, which helps foster interoperability across different data spaces.

-Building on the architectural foundation, the deployEMDS technical partners performed a rigorous evaluation of various existing data space technology stacks.
+To select the architectural foundation, deployEMDS technical partners performed a rigorous evaluation of various existing data space technology stacks.
 This work was crucial in identifying the most suitable tools to meet the specific requirements of the project’s implementation sites.

 What comes next?